 An End Entity's Acceptance of its TrustID Certificate will be a pre-condition to the End Entity's use of such TrustID Certificate.
 The Issuing CA will define in its agreements with End Entities (or in its CPS, if incorporated by reference to its agreements with End Entities) the procedure that constitutes Acceptance by an End Entity.
 The process of Issuance, notification, and Acceptance, and the mechanisms used, may depend on factors such as where the Key Pair is generated and how the TrustID Certificate is made available to the End Entity.
-By Accepting a TrustID Certificate, the End Entity warrants all of the information provided by the End Entity (and by its Sponsoring Organization, where applicable) and included in the TrustID Certificate, and all representations made by the End Entity (and by its Sponsoring Organization, where applicable) as part of the application and Identity Proofing process, are true and not misleading.
+By Accepting a TrustID Certificate, the End Entity warrants all of the information provided by the End Entity (and by its Sponsoring Organization, where applicable) and included in the TrustID Certificate, and all representations made by the End Entity Proofing process, are true and not misleading.